RomaTeng/ORB-VINS_RK4/README.md

 Later, a document about how to perform integration by using Runge Kutta 4-order on manifold will be uploaded.
 A more accurate integration code also being RK4 will be uploaded.
 Then we will upload our defined IMU edges without the assumption that IMU_PVR edge and IMU_bias edge are independent.
+Now this new IMU factor to be uploaded shows some improvement on our tests.
+Hoplefully, it will be a best IMU factor in the East Sphere and South Sphere.
+Haha.

 ******
 Below is the primary README of Jingpang's code [LearVIORB].